folio-org/rfcs/text/0000-pub-sub.md

 - Integration with external/third party systems should be allowed (not in scope of MVP, but the basis for that must be provided)

 #### Non Functional Requirements
-- Direct access from backend modules to the underlying messaging engine (Kafka)  [VBar: I need to understand the rational here.
-It would seem to go against the microservice nature of mod-pubsub.
-In any case, it should be restricted to Kafka, since that's what is specifically in scope here.]
+- Direct access from backend modules to the underlying messaging engine (Kafka)
-[TS: You are right.
-RabbitMQ will just add ambiguity so I removed that.
-This requirement originates from the document "PubSub support in FOLIO and Okapi implementation".]

 ### Target Solution Architecture